jeremycole/stream_dream/doc/Hardware.md

 ## Flight case

 The "flight case" style enclosure holds everything together.
-It has a few rack mount slots (measured in rack units, RUs) for equipment stacked vertically, and some rack space at an angle on top, designed for the installation of an audio mixer.
+It has a few rack mount slots (measured in rack units, "RUs") for equipment stacked vertically, and some rack space at an angle on top, designed for the installation of an audio mixer.

 ## Battery backup

-The rig includes a small UPS in order to allow the live stream to survive short power interruptions such as the extension cord being accidentally unplugged or to reroute or reconnect it.
+The rig includes a small UPS in order to allow the live stream to survive short power interruptions such as the extension cord being accidentally unplugged or to reroute or reconnect power.
 The provided UPS is capable of powering the rig (not including the monitor) for about 20 minutes.

 ## Computer